 Takoma Park is a decidedly white-collar city, with fully 87.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Takoma Park is a city of professionals, managers, and service providers.
 There are especially a lot of people living in Takoma Park who work in management occupations (12.18%), teaching (10.85%), and business and financial occupations (8.15%).

 Of important note, Takoma Park is also a city of artists.
 Takoma Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Takoma Park’s character.

 Also of interest is that Takoma Park has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small city, Takoma Park has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Takoma Park, a lot of people use the subway to get to work every day though Takoma Park is a relatively small city.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Takoma Park is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.